SergiuszR/wf_manager_2026/VERCEL_DEPLOY.md

 - `JWT_SECRET` - Secret key for JWT token generation (can be any secure random string)

 ### 2. Build Settings
-The project is configured to build both the client and API components automatically with the following build command:
+The project is configured to build all components with the following build command (already set in vercel.json):
 ```
-cd client && npm install && npm run build && cd ../api && npm install
+cd server && npm install && npm run build && cd ../client && npm install && npm run build && cd ../api && npm install
 ```

-This is already set in vercel.json.

 ### 3. API Dependencies
-The following packages are required for the API to function correctly:
+All required API dependencies are included directly in the api/package.json file:
 - express
 - cors
 - helmet